- Stress & Mental Health

 We all react differently to stressful situations whether it’s a physical response or an emotional outburst.
-We can all learn to control how we react by applying mindfulness.
+We can all learn to control how we react by gaining awareness about the things that cause stress and applying mindfulness.
 Mindfulness is the act of bringing awareness to the present moment by acknowledging and accepting thoughts, feelings and sensations in the body.

 Try this simple awareness exercise as a way to start practicing simply being present in any given moment.